alastria/isbe-gobernanza-onboarding/README.md

 3. Non-Repudiation and Auditability

    -  The combination of the NIF as a unique legal identifier and the cryptographic properties of advanced/qualified electronic signatures ensures non-repudiation.
 An organization cannot deny having signed a document if its NIF is clearly linked to a valid eIDAS certificate used to apply that signature.

    -  This also provides a high level of auditability.
 In case of a dispute, the signed document, with its embedded NIF-linked certificate, serves as irrefutable evidence of the originating organization's identity.

+> [!IMPORTANT]
+>
-In essence, the NIF is not just data within a structured document; it's a fundamental component of the digital identity of the organization encapsulated within the advanced and qualified electronic signatures themselves.
+> In essence, the NIF is not just data within a structured document; it's a fundamental component of the
+> digital identity of the organization encapsulated within the advanced and qualified electronic signatures
-This integration is what gives these signatures their legal weight and enables the seamless, secure, and legally binding automated exchange of documents and data in Spain.
+> themselves.
+This integration is what gives these signatures their legal weight and enables the seamless,
+> secure, and legally binding automated exchange of documents and data in Spain.

 ## Advantages of electronic signatures with an eIDAS certificate